- Menstruation (also called a period) is bleeding from the vagina that happens once a month as part of the menstrual cycle.

 - your periods are getting heavier

-- your periods have stopped and you’re not sure why
+- your periods have stopped for more than 6 months and you’re not sure why

 - you are bleeding in between periods or after sex

-You can also talk to your doctor if, for any reason, your periods are affecting your wellbeing or enjoyment of life.
+You can also talk to your doctor if your periods are affecting your wellbeing or enjoyment of life.

-Learn more about the menstrual cycle on Jean Hailes for Women’s Health website.
+Learn more about the menstrual cycle on the Jean Hailes for Women’s Health website.